-- project The project of the pipeline - pipeline Pipeline function or path to .yaml/.zip pipeline file. - arguments A dictionary of arguments to pass to the pipeline. - experiment A name to assign for the specific experiment. - run A name for this specific run. - namespace Kubernetes namespace to execute the pipeline in. - artifact\path A path to artifacts used by this pipeline. - ops Transformers to apply on all ops in the pipeline. - ttl Set the TTL for the pipeline after its completion.
+- project The project of the pipeline - pipeline Pipeline function or path to .yaml/.zip pipeline file. - arguments A dictionary of arguments to pass to the pipeline. - experiment A name to assign for the specific experiment. - run A name for this specific run. - namespace Kubernetes namespace to execute the pipeline in. - artifact\path A path to artifacts used by this pipeline. - ops Transformers to apply on all ops in the pipeline. - ttl pipeline cleanup ttl in secs (time to wait after workflow completion, at which point the workflow and all its resources are deleted) (deprecated, use cleanup\ttl instead) - cleanup\ttl pipeline cleanup ttl in secs (time to wait after workflow completion, at which point the workflow and all its resources are deleted)